Have you ever experienced pain that won’t go away?

 Interventional procedures like nerve blocks and spinal cord stimulation can also manage chronic pain.
 These procedures are minimally invasive and are performed by a pain management specialist.

 Overall, the approach to pain management involves a comprehensive, multidisciplinary approach that addresses the physical, emotional, and psychological aspects of pain.
-By providing personalized care tailored to the individual patient’s needs, pain management practitioners can help individuals manage their pain and improve their quality of life.
-You should know the difference between physical medicine and rehabilitation vs physical therapy.
+Pain management practitioners can help individuals manage their pain and improve their quality of life by providing personalized care tailored to the individual patient’s needs.
+You should know the difference between physical medicine and rehabilitation vs. physical therapy.

 Is Physical Medicine the Same As Pain Management?

 Physical Medicine and Pain Management are two medical specialties focusing on different aspects of patient care.

 Here are the main differences between the two:

 - Focuses on non-surgical treatment of musculoskeletal and neurological conditions, often using physical therapy, rehabilitation, and exercise to help patients recover from injuries or disabilities.

 - It uses a holistic approach to address the root cause of pain and improve function, mobility, and overall quality of life.

 - It involves a team-based approach, including physical therapists, occupational therapists, rehabilitation nurses, and other healthcare providers.